POOL CARE QUESTIONS ANSWERED

 Below, you will find answers to the most common pool care questions we’ve answered in the pool service business over our years.
 If you have pool care questions not answered below, let us know!

 How long should I run my pool equipment?

 We suggest your filter system runs 6 to 8 hours per day.
-When water temperatures start to climb above 80° run the system 8 to 12 hours per day.
+When water temperatures climb above 80°, run the system 8 to 12 hours per day.

 Do I need to drain my pool every year?

 Keeping water in the pool during the winter can protect the bottom of the pool from cracking during freezing temperatures.
 However, we recommend a pool cover during the off-season to protect the pool from debris and cold temperatures.